xiaziawsl/XandD/chat_history_parse/README.md

 # Chat History Parse

-The scripts are used to count the ocuurrence of certain words said by chat users in the chat history (in html form exported from Element Web).
+The scripts are used to count the occurrence of certain words said by chat users in the chat history (in html form exported from Element Web).

 ---